ThePi1/poe-gem-arbitrage/readme.md

 The way I do it is just copy/paste the whole table into Excel / Google Sheets and get to deleting rows, cleaning up, etc., to get it to fit.
 It's not a super clean process, but it only needs to be done once, or at least, when new skill gems are added.
 It shouldn't break, just new gems won't be calculated for.

 ## Packaging binary
-The way I package the binary for Windows for release is as follows.
 Packaged with Python 3.10.6.

+Run the packaging tool from the root folder as follows:

+    python .\tools\pack.py

+Alternatively, manually, you can pack as follows:

     pip install pyinstaller
     pyinstaller .\gem-arbitrage.py --onefile